Genesis GV60 review

 Some switchgear falls a little short of the premium billing, though.
 The rotary gear selector is one of the GV60’s more polarising features; it’s hidden when the car’s off, but start it up and the crystal-like ball spins to reveal the dial.

 Another unique feature is the facial recognition technology added for 2023, or Fact Connect as Genesis calls it.
-Essentially, the car stores biometric data that allows it to ‘recognise’ the face of its owner, enabling them to access and drive their GV60 without the key being present.
+Essentially, the car stores biometric data that allow it to ‘recognise’ the face of the registered owner, enabling them to drive their GV60 without the key being present.

 Sat-nav, stereo and infotainment

-We’re big fans of the side-mounted blind-spot cameras, which automatically switch on when you operate the indicators; they’re displayed clearly in the digital dials ahead of the driver.
+We’re big fans of the side-mounted blind-spot cameras that come as part of the rather pricey £2,800 Innovation Pack.
+When you indicate, a camera feed is displayed clearly in the digital dials ahead of the driver, showing what’s to the side of you when changing lanes on the motorway and helping to identify any cyclists approaching when turning at a junction.
 A forward-facing camera is one of the screens that can be brought up between the main instruments, too.

 The system is clearly laid out, but it’s not perfect in every area; when it comes to switching through the driver-assist systems or using the sat-nav, it needs a few more button presses than we’d like.
 That means it takes longer to plot and load a route than in a VW ID.5 or Nissan Ariya.